The 5-F rule refers to risk factors for the development of cholelithiasis in an event of upper abdominal pain:

 Characterised by multiple irregular narrowings essentially indistinguishable from primary sclerosing cholangitis (PSC).
 There are four pathol...

-Alpha-1-antitrypsin (AAT) deficiency is a hereditary metabolic disorder.
-It is the most common metabolic liver disease in children and results in the unopposed action of neutrophil elastase and subsequent severe basal emphysema and respiratory symptoms.
+Alpha-1-antitrypsin (AAT) deficiency is a hereditary metabolic disorder and is the most common genetic cause of emphysema and metabolic liver disease in children.
+It results in the unopposed action of neutrophil elastase and subsequent severe basal pan lobular emphysema and respiratory symptoms....

 Amiodarone hepatotoxicity is one of the complications that can occur with amiodarone therapy.